All That Fall: Biographical details

 When writing in French, Beckett stripped his text of biographical detail in an attempt to universalise his characters.
-With his return to English he also returns to the Dublin suburb of Foxrock for his first radio play.
+With his return to English, he also returned to the Dublin suburb of Foxrock for the radio play.
 Apart from many uses of common Irish words and phrases, Beckett pulls names, characters and locations from his childhood to deliver a realistic setting for the drama, which is still presented in a manner almost everyone can relate to.